librity/nc_nomadcoin/README.md

 })
 ```

-Inputs are created by a special type of transaction: The Coinbase Transaction.
+Inputs are created by a special type of transaction: the coinbase transaction.

 ```go
 coinbaseTx = Transaction{